 After the whirl and swirl of the crazy holiday season, it is time to settle back down.
-Downward Facing Dog, Adho Mukha Svanasana (AH-doh MUK-ha Shvuh-NAH-suh-na), will help settle into the New Year.
+Downward Facing Dog, Adho Mukha Svanasana (AH-doh MUK-ha Shvuh-NAH-suh-na), will help you ground down and settle into the New Year.

-In this pose, the upper half of the body has an upward channel of energy that keeps us going.
+The upper half of the body has an upward channel of energy that keeps us going.
 This helps us accomplish all the things we need to get done.
 The lower half of our body has energy channels that keep us grounded.
-These energy channels are called Vayus: this image illustrates these channels well.
+These energy channels are called Vayus and this image illustrates these channels well.

-When you flip your upper body over and place both your hands and feet down firmly, it puts that upward energy is in reverse, so that you are doubly connected to the ground.
-All of a sudden, everything shifts and tension starts to roll off your back.
-During a yoga class, it often feels like there is a collective exhale from the entire class when we enter the pose for the first time.
+When you flip your upper body over and place both your hands and feet down firmly, that upward energy is in reverse and now you are doubly connected to the ground.
+All of a sudden everything shifts and tension starts to roll off your back.
+In a yoga class, it feels like there is a collective exhale from the entire class as soon as we enter the pose for the first time.

-In our culture, there is an emphasis on upward energy, and even more so during the busy holiday season.
-This makes Downward Facing Dog particularly a relief just after the holidays.
+In our culture, there is an emphasis on upward energy, and possibly even more so during the busy holiday season, which is why Downward Facing Dog will feel like such a relief this month.

 Do Downward Facing Dog often as you settle into the New Year.
 Let go of all of those things that did not serve you well in yesteryear.
 From here, we can begin again.

-- To start, come down onto your hands and knees.
-Put your hands shoulder width apart, with your knees hips width apart with the feet right behind.
+- Come down to hands and knees.
+Hands shoulder width apart and knees hips width apart with the feet right behind.

 - Curl your toes, and lift your hips.

 - Root down with your whole hands, fingertips and knuckle pads too.
-Focus on the inside of the hand, on your index finger and thumb side.
+Focus on the inside of the hand, index finger and thumb side.

 - Lengthen from the wrists to the hips.
 Go for a nice, long spine.
 If you have rounding in the lower back, or feel a strain there, softly bend your knees.